na-na-hi/renget/archive/tomoyocard.md

 - If the background is wrong or it forgot the audio tag on background change, regen.

-- If links cut off at question marks, turn OFF "Trim Incomplete Sentences" in your frontend.
+- If links cut off at question marks, turn OFF "Trim Incomplete Sentences" in your frontend (or increase max tokens if it cuts off randomly).

 - If you're having trouble doing NSFW on OpenAI, try switching to the 0301 snapshots of Turbo/GPT4, or try moving `{{original}}` from the top of the card jailbreak to the bottom.
 I recommend a temperature of 0.7, and rep/freq penalties of 0.2.